cbuttitta/spotify-organizer/SpotifyOrganizer/README.md

-Organizes Spotify plyalists in to separate playlists by track genre using the Spotify Web API.
+Organizes Spotify playlists in to separate playlists by track genre using the Spotify Web API.